 It’s free to enter and there is a ton of free parking.
 There is so much to do and see with or without the kids.
 They have shops, a bowling alley, a movie theater, and tons of restaurants.
 My favorite was the T-Rex café.
 The atmosphere was amazing and the food was delicious.
 It’s also a great place to take the kids too because there is so much to look at.

-What’s your favorite place to go near Orlando?
+What’s your favorite place to go in Orlando besides the theme parks?
 Tell us in the comments!